Serving Preschool Through 8th Grade in the San Francisco East Bay Since 1962

 • Q: What is class size?

 In Preschool and Pre-Kindergarten, Seven Hills has a teacher:student ratio of 1:7 and 1:8, respectively.
-We target 2 classes of 18-20 students in Kindergarten through 5th grade; and our Middle School classes range in size from 6 to 22, dependent on subject and project.
+We target 2 classes of 18-20 students in Kindergarten through 5th grade; and our Middle School classes range from 6 to 22, depending on subject and project.

 • Q: What is the length of the Seven Hills school day?